Skip Navigation

 Annotation: This resources provides information on treating and preventing maxillofacial injuries, also referred to as facial trauma.
 Topics include the role of oral and maxillofacial surgeons in treating injuries to teeth, the mouth, jaws, and facial structures.
 The resource also discusses the importance of making safety gear such as protective mouth guards, masks, and helmets part of standard athletic equipment.
 Recommendations for injury prevention in specific sports are included.

-Keywords: Dental care, Facial injuries, Injury prevention, Oral health, Sports equipment, Sports injuries
+Keywords: Facial injuries, Injury prevention, Oral health, Oral health care, Sports equipment, Sports injuries

 Woolf SH, Aron L, eds; National Research Council and Institute of Medicine.
 2013.
 U.S. health in international perspective: Shorter lives, poorer health.
 Washington, DC: National Academies Press, 394 pp.